How to Prepare for a Pregnancy

 Take Stock Of Your Medicines

 Open your medicine cabinet and take stock of all the medicines you have in there.
-Make a list of medicines that you consume very often.
+Make a list of medicines that you consume often.
 This includes medicines such as tablets for headache on a hectic workday or in some cases psychiatric medications or weight loss tablets.
 Consult your gynecologist and tell him/her whatever medications you are on or take frequently.
 They will advise you which ones are safe and which ones could be harmful.
 Dispose of medications that have been ‘blacklisted’, and replace them with safe alternatives.

 When To Stop Contraceptives